Koredotcom/docs/docs/gale/data/upload-a-dataset.md

     !!! note

         When you Upload a file in the Playground and the fine-tuning wizard the uploaded file is saved under the Data tab and can be used later.
+Also, the dataset you upload here is displayed for you to choose in the training dataset section of the fine-tuning wizard.

 1. When you select the Advance mode in the Prompt Playground and click the **Add dataset** option you can view and select the dataset you have added from the list as shown in the following image.